Carmy - Easy Healthy-ish Recipes

 Do I have to baste the chicken?

-While this dutch oven chicken is considered a one pot meal, I do love making some extra sides with it, especially if I have guests over!
-Here are some side dishes that I like to serve with my dutch oven chicken recipe:
+While this Dutch oven chicken is considered a one-pot meal, I do love making some extra sides with it, especially if I have guests over!
+Here are some side dishes that I like to serve with my Dutch oven chicken recipe:

 • Lemon Parmesan Brussels Sprouts